-It’s one of the smaller, understated and less tourist-friendly dots on our coastline and — with just over five square miles of fertile land to explore — you could quite easily tick it off in a day.
+It’s one of the smaller, understated and perhaps less tourist-friendly dots on our coastline and — with just over five square miles of fertile land to explore — you could quite easily tick it off in a day.
 Which is exactly why you should.

 Gigha lies just off the coast of Kintyre, the long peninsula that lies to the far west of Glasgow.
 It takes about four hours to drive from the Central Belt out to this wild, exposed area of Scotland where there’s not much for miles but beaches, distilleries and forgotten towns.

-Where to eat
+Where to eat on the island

 We sat outside on a balmy day at the start of April, feasting on pulled pork and apple brioche buns and steak burgers from the small kitchen.
 They also offer fresh, local seafood which is highly commended in the 2015 Michelin Guide.

 Your best bet is to follow the main road left at the crossroads — little houses and a small petrol station surrounding you — and, on your left again, you’ll see the sign for a beach.

 Although small, Gigha is also home to several archeological wonders such as cairns and standing stones.
 One of the most famous of these, the Druid’s Stone, is found to the north of the island and stands over seven metres high.
 Further south near the Gigha Hotel, there’s also the Ogham Stone which is believed to date from Pictish times.

 I’ve dedicated a whole article to Achamore Gardens right here.
 The estate was once one of Gigha’s tourist epicentres, boasting a collection of rare rhododendrons, a stunning walled garden and viewpoint with panoramas over to Islay and Jura.

-How to get there
+How to get to the island of Gigha

 There’s one every hour and it’s just £5 return to get across as a foot passenger.
-That’s less than a single train ticket from Glasgow to Edinburgh… a no brainer, right?
+That’s less than a single train ticket from Glasgow to Edinburgh… No brainer, right?